Principles and Practice of Engineering (PE), including the Structural (SE) Exam

-Once all of the above has been received by the Board’s office, the Board will review the application, and notification of the Board's action will be sent.
+If an applicant meets all the above and has no education deficiencies that must be reviewed and removed by the Board, the application may be administratively approved by staff with formal approval occurring at the next regularly scheduled Board meeting.
+All other applications must go to the Board for approval.
 Approved applicants must then register with and submit any exam registration fees directly to NCEES by the deadline posted on NCEES' website.
-Applicants must receive approval from the Nebraska Board to sit for the PE or SE component prior to registering with NCEES.
+Applicants must receive approval from the Nebraska Board to sit for the PE exam or SE component prior to registering with NCEES.
 Failure to do so may result in the loss of registration feed paid to NCEES and/or the eligibility to sit for the exam.

 A separate application is required for each discipline a candidate wishes to take.
-This includes candidates who are already licensed in Nebraska and wish to sit for the exam in a different discipline.
-Applications, along with the supporting documents, must be received by the PE/SE Exam First Time Application deadline published above.
+This includes candidates already licensed in Nebraska wishing to sit for the exam in a different discipline.

 Approval to sit for the exam is valid for four PE exam or SE component attempts.
 If the exam is not passed after four attempts, additional steps are required prior to sitting for the exam or component again.
 See Examination Failures below for more information.

 Becoming Licensed as a Professional Engineer